 Our certificate of incorporation provides that the board of directors shall consist of not less than seven nor more than 17 members as determined by our board of directors or shareholders.
 Our board of directors has currently set the number of directors at seven and recommended six director nominees for the 2008 annual meeting.
 The board of directors has determined that it can adequately represent our shareholders with six directors and one vacancy on the board of directors.
-Our proposed amendment and restatement of our certificate of incorporation as discussed in Proposal 3 to this proxy statement and is set forth in Exhibit A to this proxy statement and would, among other things, provide for our by-laws to set the minimum and maximum number of persons who serve on our board of directors and allow our board of directors more flexibility, without a vote of our shareholders, in setting the number of persons who serve on our board of directors.
+Our proposed amendment and restatement of our certificate of incorporation as discussed in Proposal 3 to this proxy statement and set forth in Exhibit A to this proxy statement would, among other things, provide for our by-laws to set the minimum and maximum number of persons who serve on our board of directors.
 In the event of the adoption of Proposal 3, our board of directors has set the number of directors at six.